enkidevs/curriculum/javascript/react/basics-i/the-component-lifecycle.md

 }
 ```

-This `component` can be dynamically **mounted** multiple times in an application, and after this happens we'll see the `log` in console.
+This `component` can be **mounted** dynamically multiple times in an application, and after this happens we'll see the `log` in the console.

 If you want to mark the **un-mounting**, you can use the `componentWillUnmount()`:
 ```jsx